GMichaelRapp/dream/maps.md

 ## Maps of Deseret
-Below, you will find the main map of Deseret with its nine (9) counties labeled.
+Below, you will find the main map of Deseret with its nine (9) counties labelled.

 ### Deseret (Large Map)
 ![Deseret](/assets/img/Large Game Map_v7.png)